Framework for corporate governance

 The Remuneration Committee

-The AIM Compliance and Corporate Governance Committee meets twice a year.
+The AIM Compliance and Corporate Governance Committee usually meets twice a year.
 It is responsible for establishing, reviewing and monitoring the Group's procedures and controls for ensuring compliance with the AIM Rules and the timely disclosure of information to satisfy the Group's legal and regulatory obligations.
+The meeting in May 2018 was attended by all Directors.
+The meeting scheduled for September was deferred until January 2019 to allow the recently appointed Directors to make a full contribution.
+All Directors attended that meeting.

 The Audit Committee